rossedward-arch/ml-generative-energy-design/docs/literature_review.md

 Despite its success in operational controls, RL has not been widely applied to early-stage architectural design, particularly in form-finding or massing processes.
 Nagpal et al. (2020) explored RL for HVAC control but noted that state-space complexity and training time are critical challenges.
 Applying RL to conceptual design stages requires reimagining reward structures and integrating design constraints as part of the environment model.

 A significant technical hurdle lies in coupling RL algorithms with computationally intensive building simulation engines like EnergyPlus.
 This necessitates efficient surrogate models to approximate simulation outputs and reduce training times.
-Integrating RL with surrogate models introduces complexity in ensuring model accuracy, stability, and interpretability — challenges that remain largely unaddressed in existing workflows.
+Integrating RL with surrogate models introduces complexity in ensuring model accuracy, stability, and interpretability — challenges that remain largely unaddressed in existing workflows (Vazquez-Canteli & Nagy, 2019).

 > **Key Insight**: RL has strong potential for exploratory and iterative design processes but remains underexplored in early-stage building geometry and envelope design due to technical and computational challenges.

-**References:**
+**References**
-- Nagpal, S., Parameswaran, V., & Jain, R. (2020). *Reinforcement Learning for HVAC Control: Challenges and Opportunities*. **Energy and Buildings**, 207, 109482.
+- Nagpal, S., Parameswaran, V., & Jain, R. (2020).
+Reinforcement Learning for HVAC Control: Challenges and Opportunities. *Energy and Buildings*, 207, 109482.
-- Zhao, Y., Li, X., & Wen, J. (2021). *A review of reinforcement learning for building energy optimization*. **Energy and AI**, 4, 100061.
+- Zhao, Y., Li, X., & Wen, J. (2021).
+A review of reinforcement learning for building energy optimization. *Energy and AI*, 4, 100061.
+- Vazquez-Canteli, J.R., & Nagy, Z. (2019).
+Reinforcement learning for demand response: A review of algorithms and modeling techniques. *Applied Energy*, 235, 1072–1089.

 ---